Perceive the fighting scenario

 - A limb that has lost part of its sensitivity due to a fall

-The possibilities are endless but it’s crucial that we try to perceive ourselves, our opponents and all the other elements of the scenario in terms of:
+The eventualities are endless but it’s crucial that we try to look at ourselves, our opponents and all the other elements of the scenario in terms of:

 - Spatial dislocation (eg. where is the left hand of the opponent)